-Concert Band involves the study and public performance of the highest quality band literature available at an appropriate level of college performance.
-Concert Band will perform two concerts per semester at the college.
-Concert Band may also perform at various community functions as determined each semester.
-Concert band is open to all students and community members, contingent upon director's approval.
+Wind Ensemble involves the study and public performance of the highest quality band literature available at an appropriate level of college performance.
+Wind Ensemble will perform two concerts per semester at the college.
+Wind Ensemble may also perform at various community functions as determined each semester.
+Wind Ensemble is open to all students and community members, contingent upon director's approval.
 (F,S)

-GUARANTEED MOTR PERF102B Music Performance - Band
+MOTR PERF102B Music Performance - Band